evertonbastiani/brzipcodes/README.md

       <li> A front-end application using Blazor</li>
       <li>A zip file with all brazilians zip codes to import on MongoDb</li>
      </ul>

+# Instructions
+Once MongoDb and MongoDb Compass is installed(check the option during the installation) you'll need to import the data to database.
+You can download the this <a href='https://drive.google.com/drive/folders/1Vez_G1A8uL1U_q5GcWKln3H-YNO8MPkb'target='_blank'>file</a> , then unzip it to you prefered folder and import it by using MongoDb Compass.

 # Technical Details
 <table>